 Leisure & Tourism

 This Specialization may be completed in two academic years.
-A minimum of 24 hours must have the HMSL prefix.
-The minimum credit hours for completing the Leisure & Tourism Specialization is: Plan I: 30 credit hours; Plan II: 33 credit hours.
+The minimum credit hours for completing the Leisure & Tourism Specialization are: Plan I: Thesis, 30 credit hours; Plan II: Project or comprehensive exam, 33 credit hours